kelvins/neovim-config/README.md

-# :skull_and_crossbones: Neovim Config
+# :moon: Neovim Config

-Neovim configuration using Lua.
+This repository contains a Neovim configuration written in Lua.
+It provides a customized setup for Neovim, leveraging the power and flexibility of Lua scripting.

 > Inspired by [miltonllera/neovim-config](https://github.com/miltonllera/neovim-config)